 For a long time, the only place to get internet access in Cuba was at a couple of expensive Havana hotels.
 Now, however, the internet is available throughout the country.

 However, by late 2019, getting wifi in Cuba had become substantially easier, as more than 1000 locations had become internet-accessible.
-And by 2022 it was even more widespread.
+And by 2024 it was even more widespread.
 ETECSA has on its website a list of locations where people can find wifi in Cuba.

-Internet was not available at Havana’s Jose Marti Airport as of my visit.
+Internet was not available at Havana’s Jose Marti Airport when I was in Cuba.
 But that has also changed!
 Wifi is now available for travelers in Terminal 3 at the departures section of the airport.
 Sweet!